 UE Roll 2Full Review

 On the back, is a small bungee cord which is perfect for hanging it from the shower head.
 Pumping out sound is a single 2” driver and dual 3/4” tweeters.
 The battery allows for nine hours of playback which, if you intend to use it purely for showers, should last a long time before it needs a charge.
+There is also the UE Wonderboom that you can look at, but because of the shorter loop that’s hard to wrap around things we figured the UE Roll 2 is a bit more preactical.
+Even if the Wonderboom does float.

 Since the Roll is made by Ultimate Ears, you can also get some more functionality out of the free app.
 Using the app, you can pair a second UE speaker for true stereo sound.
 That’s not exactly a helpful feature for the shower (unless you have a giant bathroom), but it’s a great feature for parties.
 Bluetooth connectivity remains limited to the SBC codec, rather than aptX or AAC, but for showering it’s good enough.